djcostin/web-crawler/README.md

 ## Introduction

     This is written in java and is a basic version of a web crawler.
 It prints the pages that it finds to the System.out.
     It starts on a given %startingUrl% then iterates around the page finding links and following links if they are still within the same domain.

 ## Useage

-Run the Application class, passing in 2 attributes:-
+    Run the following:-

+    mvn clean package shade:shade

+    This will create an executable jar file.

+    Then run the following:-

-Application %startingUrl% %maxDepth%
+    java -jar target/web-crawler-1.0.0-SNAPSHOT.jar %startingUrl% %maxDepth%

     where

     %startingUrl% = the home page to start web crawler
-%maxDepth% = No of levels to follow links down to, default is 3.
-This was added as it does take some time to execute.
+    %maxDepth% = Optionally, the no of levels to follow links down to, default is 3.
+This was added as it can take some time to execute.

 ## Improvements that could be made